52 Different Types of Beetles in Arizona

 They are found throughout the United States and can be identified by their black, brown, or yellow-white color with a metallic sheen.

 In addition to that, adults are about 1/8 inch long and have wings that cover their abdomen when at rest.
-The larvae (immature stage) can grow to 1/2 inch long and live beneath items containing food that they chew on to eat.
+The larvae (immature stage) can grow to 1/2 inch long and live beneath items containing food they chew on to eat.

 45. Dung Beetle